Einstein clusters as models of inhomogeneous spacetimes

 \subsection{Green-Wald framework}

 Our model corresponds to a one-parameter family of solutions to Einstein equations (with $l$ being a free parameter).
-One may verify by inspection that it satisfies all assumptions of the Green-Wald framework \cite{greenwald} with the background spacetime $g^{(0)}$ which corresponds to $g_A$ with $a_A\rightarrow a$, $R_A\rightarrow R$, $\rho_A\rightarrow \rho_0$.
+One may verify by inspection\footnote{We put forward a hypothesis that any exact periodic density profile within the Einstein cluster class may be generalized to a one-parameter family of solutions satifying the Green-Wald assumptions.} that our model satisfies all assumptions of the Green-Wald framework \cite{greenwald} with the background spacetime $g^{(0)}$ which corresponds to $g_A$ with $a_A\rightarrow a$, $R_A\rightarrow R$, $\rho_A\rightarrow \rho_0$.

 We define $h(l)=g(l)-g^{(0)}$.
 The non-zero components of $h_{\alpha\beta}$ for small $l$ are

 It follows from the equations \eqref{mul}, \eqref{nul} that $\mu_l$, $\nu_l$ and the first derivatives of $\nu_l$ vanish in the high frequency limit $l\rightarrow 0$ (or $n\rightarrow\infty$).
 The derivative $\partial_r\mu_l$ is not pointwise convergent, but it remains bounded.
 We have $\lim_{l\rightarrow 0}h_{\alpha\beta}=0$ as expected.
 Although $\wlim_{l\rightarrow 0}(\nabla_\delta h_{\alpha\beta}\nabla_\gamma h_{\kappa\iota})$ does not vanish for $\delta=\alpha=\beta=\gamma=\kappa=\iota=r$, the backreaction tensor is zero ($\wlim$ denotes {\it a weak limit} as defined in \cite{greenwald} and a connection is associated with the spacetime $g^{(0)}$).